openpipelines-bio/siqc/README.md

-# `siqc`: Standalone Interactive Quality Control Report Generator
+# `siqc`: Generate standalone interactive QC reports from scientific data

 Generate interactive QC reports from scientific data with progressive loading and spatial visualization.
 Perfect for single-cell genomics, spatial transcriptomics, and other large-scale biological datasets.